ProjectSidewalk/sidewalk-cv-tools/README.md

 A function that takes in a CSV file containing user validations and generates a resulting csv file comparing the CV prediction to the user validations

 **Arguments:**
 - *input\_data:* The path to the csv file that has the user labels for which validations need to be run.
-Please ensure that each row has the following format: ```Timestamp, pano_id, SV_X, SV_Y, label_type```.
+Please ensure that each row has the following format: ```Timestamp, label_id, pano_id, SV_X, SV_Y, label_type```.
 Each row can have additional information after these columns but these columns need to be present for the function to row.
 Please ensure that the Timestamp has the following format: ```YYYY-MM-DD HR:MM:SS(AM OR PM)``` to get valid results.
-The sleeping of the labels types must be among the following to get proper results from the CV model: ``` NoCurbRamp, Obstacle, CurbRamp, SurfaceProblem ```.
-An example row would look like this: ```2019-04-16 2:48:37AM, treyXG0iNYWO-B5UX1nRbw,3912,-276,CurbRamp```
+The label types must be among the following to get proper results from the CV model: ``` NoCurbRamp, Obstacle, CurbRamp, SurfaceProblem ```.
+An example row would look like this: ```2019-04-16 2:48:37AM, 3215, treyXG0iNYWO-B5UX1nRbw,3912,-276,CurbRamp```.
+Please also make sure to include column headers for otherwise the first item in the csv file will be ignored from getting the results.
 - *path\_to\_gsv\_scrapes:* The path to the root folder where the panoramas are stored.
 The folder structure should look like this:
 	```
 	[pano-root-dir]